dezeve/simplex-charta/README.md

 # About

 simplex-charta is a code editor made with Electron JS.
-It is available for GNU/Linux distributions and Windows operating system.
+It is available for GNU/Linux distributions, macOS and Windows operating system.

 # Get Started